Architecture

 PermissionWhy it matters

-AccessibilitySynthetic mouse and keyboard events and many automation paths require the app to be trusted for accessibility control.
+AccessibilityAX-first focus, press, and value-setting require the helper to be trusted for accessibility control.

 Where to enable in the product

-1. Open Settings → Tools (or the dedicated Computer use panel when present).
+1. Open Settings → Tools → Computer use.

-2. Use the shortcuts into System Settings to enable Accessibility and Screen Recording for CoWork OS.
+2. Use the shortcuts into System Settings to enable Accessibility and Screen Recording for the computer-use helper binary shown in settings.

 3. After changing Screen Recording, quit and restart CoWork OS if capture still fails—macOS sometimes caches the old state until restart.